Date: February 18, 1845

 At first Green just sang in the chorus but soon had an acting role.
 He was also making progress winning the affections of May Anne Wyatt and came to replace her brother David as May Ann’s source of strength.

 The performing company was not doing well financially and after an engagement in Kinderhook, New York they disbanded.
-Henry and Mary Ann decided to return to Berlin and be married.
+Henry and Mary Ann decided to marry and return to Berlin.
 She stayed in Stephentown while Henry and David went to Berlin to prepare for the wedding.
 The date was set for February 17 and Henry invited all of his friends, including Alzina Godfrey.
-On February 10, Henry went back to Stephentown to see Mary Ann, and on that day, despite the wedding plans, Henry Green and Mary Ann Wyatt were married.
+On February 10, Henry went back to Stephentown to see Mary Ann, and there and then, despite the wedding plans, Henry Green and Mary Ann Wyatt were married.

 On Thursday Henry organized a sleigh ride for his friends to make up for the missed wedding.
 Alzina Godfrey was along on the ride and reportedly said to Henry:

 “Why did you marry Mary?
 I would have married you in the end.”Mary Ann caught cold on the sleigh ride and on Friday Henry began to treat her.
 He first persuaded her to take six pills that had been prescribed for him by Dr. Rhodes.
 They allegedly contained opium.
 On Saturday he was with some friends at Dennison and Streeter’s, which was a grocery store as well as a tavern.
 Henry exclaimed that he had seen a mouse on one of the shelves and asked Dennison why he did not put out arsenic to kill the mice.
 A conversation ensued as to the danger of arsenic, and it was later alleged that Henry had stolen some arsenic from Dennison and Streeter.

 On Saturday night David Wyatt asked Dr. Hull about his sister’s condition and he was told that she would soon die.
 David went to his sister and said: